 When you think of 1G, you can picture Zack Morris and his phone.

-Because these devices and their systems were analog, they were big, power-hungry and inefficient.
+Because these devices and their industrial automation systems were analog, they were big, power-hungry and inefficient.
 Just look at it!
 Half of it is a battery that lasted 30 min after a 10-hour charge.

 With the introduction of 2G in the early 1990s, we moved away from analog and jumped into the digital world.
 This gave us smaller devices, a more secure connection, better call quality, and a higher capacity for connectivity.